River Stour - Constable country

 - In 65 metres you cross a footpath.
+Ignore the stile to your left and keep ahead.
 In a further 155 metres you cross a driveway to a sewage works and go straight on.
 After 130 metres you come down to the road and continue on it with a stream to your left.

-- In 170 metres you come to a road junction with a car park on the right.
+- You soon start to head uphill and in 170 metres you come to a road junction with a car park on the right.
 Go left uphill, your direction 70°, past the thatched Hay Barn on the right.

-- In 100 metres go right on a signposted footpath, over a stile with a metal fieldgate on each side.
-Continue ahead with a fence on your left, again passing the Hay Barn on the right.
+- In 100 metres go right on a signposted footpath, through a gap between metal fieldgates.
+Continue ahead, on a fenced-in path, again passing the Hay Barn on the right.

-- In 80 metres, go over a stile to enter the National Trust Flatford estate.
-Continue ahead with a fence on the right.
+- In 80 metres, go through a gap in the field boundary to enter the National Trust Flatford estate.
+Continue ahead on uneven ground, with a fence on the right.

-- In 80 metres zigzag 5 metres to the right to continue on, now with a hedge to your left.
+- In 80 metres [!] zigzag 5 metres to the right to continue on, now with a hedge to your left, downhill.
 In 280 metres you come to a car road T-junction where you turn left, your direction 135°.

 - In 35 metres you come to the thatched and black timber-clad building, The Granary (a bed and breakfast establishment).
 In a further 60 metres you come to [9A] Flatford Mill where Constable painted The Hay Wain ; (it is now a field centre for nature studies).